How to Stay Focused

 The idea is that for a few moments, you forget about time and

-your problems, and are completely focused on what you are doing.
+your problems and are entirely focused on what you are doing.

-The name “the zone” came from baseball.
+The concept of being in the zone came from baseball.
 First baseman Jim Bottomley

 once said of Ted Williams, whom he called “the greatest hitter who ever lived,”